master-q/masterq-docs/presentations/20170205_verifast_stm32/20170205_verifast_stm32.md

 ![background](img/ESAT_KULeuven.png)

-* Know ChibiOS/RT which is a RTOS
+* Introduce ChibiOS/RT which is a RTOS
 * Get development environment for ChibiOS/RT
-* Build sample ChibiOS/RT application
+* Build sample application on ChibiOS/RT
-* Know STM32 microcontroller
+* Introduce STM32 microcontroller
 * Run the application on STM32 board
 * Verify the application using VeriFast